artemis-platform/artemis_platform/DEVELOPMENT.md

 ### Elixir

-Atlas requires a specific version of Elixir.
+Artemis requires a specific version of Elixir.
 The version is always specified in `.env.example`.

 An Elixir version manager like [`kiex`](https://github.com/taylor/kiex) can make it easy to manage multiple Elixir versions in the same development environment.

 ### Node

-Atlas requires a specific version of NodeJS.
+Artemis requires a specific version of NodeJS.
 The version is always specified in `.env.example`.

 A Node version manager like [`nvm`](https://github.com/creationix/nvm) can make it easy to manage multiple Node versions in the same development environment.

 ### PostgreSQL

-Atlas requires PostgreSQL >= 9.6.
+Artemis requires PostgreSQL >= 9.6.

 For an example of running it through a Docker image see the [Bluebox Box](https://github.ibm.com/bluebox/box) repository.